cozy/cozy-stack/docs/cli/cozy-stack_instances_add.md

 cozy-stack instances add allows to create an instance on the cozy for a given domain.

+If the COZY_DISABLE_INSTANCES_ADD_RM env variable is set, creating and destroying instances will be desactivated and the content of this variable will be used as the error message.

 ```
 cozy-stack instances add [domain] [flags]